 There are many avenues through which our graduate students can find assistance in funding their education.
 Information about opportunities offered by the Elliott School is available through our Office of Graduate Admissions.
-You can also find details about loans, federal financial aid and federal work study through the GW Office of Financial Aid.
+You can also find details about loans, federal financial aid, and federal work-study through the GW Office of Financial Aid.
 Be sure to start your search for funding early and check often for new opportunities.

 Graduate Admissions Fellowships